 - In the book, the implants can be set off to kill the person they are implanted in.
 They cannot do this in the film.

 - In the book, Reznik is killed by Ringer when he tries to kill them through their implants.
 In the film, Reznik is killed by Cassie in Camp Haven with the cord of a computer mouse.

 Rick Yancey’s book made me realise that I’m not actually a young adult anymore, so if you’re like me and need drama over romance, then maybe this isn’t a franchise for you.

 Whilst the book starts off by feeling clever and original, filled with fast-paced action and darker moments that give it an edge, it doesn’t last long.
 At first, you’re curious but, by the end, it all feels too familiar.

-As an adaptation, the film sticks closely to the book in terms of plot, but it looses the strength of character and depth of detail that the book has, completely skipping over the book’s darker themes and, like with most young adult books, letting a horribly unrealistic romance get in the way.
+As an adaptation, the film sticks closely to the book in terms of plot, but it loses the strength of character and depth of detail that the book has, completely skipping over the book’s darker themes and, like with most young adult books, letting a horribly unrealistic romance get in the way.

 I would definitely recommend reading the book, still, and I will even go on to reading the sequel myself.
-But the film is a big no-go from me.
+But the film is a big no-go for me.
 Avoid it unless you’re under the age of 12 and/or don’t need detail and structure to be entertained.